ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 ## Package Setup Instructions
 ![](https://github.com/ivybarley/OpenEduAnalytics/blob/main/packages/package_catalog/Learning_Analytics/docs/images/Learning_Analytics_Package_Setup_Instructions.png)

-<ins><strong>Preparation:</ins></strong> Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup [v0.6.1 of the OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework#setup-of-framework-assets).
-This will include v0.6.1 of the [OEA Python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).
+<ins><strong>Preparation:</ins></strong> Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup [the latest version of the OEA framework](https://github.com/microsoft/OpenEduAnalytics#setting-up-oea).
+This will include the latest version of the [OEA Python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).

 1. Examine available data sources.
-See [below](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings#data-sources) for these related data sources.
+See [below](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics#data-sources) for these related data sources.
 Choose which modules or data sources to implement.
-    * This package was developed using the following modules: [Contoso SIS](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Student_and_School_Data_Systems), [Microsoft Education Insights](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights), and [Microsoft Graph Reports API](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph).
+    * This package was developed using the following modules: [Student and School Data Systems](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Student_and_School_Data_Systems), [Microsoft Education Insights](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights), and [Microsoft Graph](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph).
     * Run each of the module data pipelines to ingest the data into stage 2.
 2. Use the [Digital Engagement Schema pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Digital_Engagement_Schema/pipeline) and process the compatible modules to be ingested.
 This will combine all module tables into a unified table, and creates a single database for the Power BI dashboard.
-Visit the [Data](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/data) page for a detailed explanation of its use in the Power BI data model.
+Visit the [Data](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics/data) page for a detailed explanation of its use in the Power BI data model.
-3. Import and run the [Learning Analytics pipeline template](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/pipeline) to combine SIS data sources into a Power BI data model like the example provided in the [Data](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/data) page.
+3. Import and run the [Learning Analytics pipeline template](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics/pipeline).
-    * This package pipeline aggregates SIS data from the [Microsoft Education Insights](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights) and [Contoso SIS](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Student_and_School_Data_Systems) modules into a single student table for details on the specific tables being used.
 4. Use the Power BI dashboard to explore the Learning Analytics use case.
 Note that all pipelines create SQL views which can be accessed via your Synapse workspace Serverless SQL endpoint.
-Example dashboard concepts are [provided in this package](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/powerbi).
-      *  More detailed information on the queries used are provided in the [Power BI folder](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/powerbi).
+Example dashboard concepts and detailed information on the queries are [provided in the Power BI folder](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics/powerbi).

 ## Data Sources
 This package combines multiple data sources:
+* <strong>Digital Engagement data (from Microsoft Education Insights and Microsoft Graph) </strong>: Application use, type of engagement (log-ins, meeting attendance,  duration, etc), date of the activity, user information of the activities, etc.
 * <strong>School Information System (SIS)</strong>: School, class, and roster.
-* <strong>Digital Engagement data (from Microsoft Education Insights and Microsoft Graph) </strong>: Application use, type of engagement (log-ins, meeting attendance duration, etc), date of the activity, user information of the activities, etc.

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns seen in Learning Analytics (see below for list of relevant OEA modules).